shariarkhan433/Automate/README.md

 ## Visual Studio

--  App instllation is doable.
+-  App instllation with specified config is done.
--  But installing the specific config provides challange.
+-  But we have to sign-in manually.
+There is no work around it.

 ## Epic Launcher and Unreal Engine